Lawmakers hear from industry leaders on how to help create economic comeback in Kansas

 “Price of oil is a very, very volatile thing and when the price of oil is down, and we went all the way down to as low as 25 cents a barrel here in Kansas at one point here in April, you can’t make your business go when your revenue is down that low,” Cross said.

-“Whenever they shut those wells down, oil and gas industry wants to try and keep the good employees, so there’s a lot of furloughs, but they’re still layoffs and there’s wage reductions,” Cross said.
+“Whenever they shut those wells down, the oil and gas industry wants to try and keep the good employees, so there’s a lot of furloughs, but they’re still layoffs and there are wage reductions,” Cross said.

 So lawmakers are taking this time to ask people in affected industries what can be done to help out.